salveoo/genius/README.md

 # Artillery Genius to Switchwire
-Artillery Genius to Voron Switchwire conversion
+This is my journey in converting an Artillery Genius to Switchwire.